-The INTERCEPT Blood System for platelets, SV Processing Set, contains a sterile, non-pyrogenic, single-use, integrated, fluid path platelet processing set (INT2130B) comprised of four key components (See Table 1) and an ultraviolet (UVA) illumination device (INT100) for the ex vivo preparation and storage of pathogen reduced apheresis platelet components.
-The INT100 is a microprocessor controlled device designed to deliver a controlled amount of UVA light, wavelength 320 to 400 nm, to up to two illumination containers simultaneously.
+The INTERCEPT Blood System for Platelets, LV Processing Set (Semi-Integrated Set), contains a sterile, nonpyrogenic, single-use, semi-integrated, fluid path platelet processing set (INT2240B) comprised of four key components (See Table 1) and an ultraviolet (UVA) illumination device (INT100) for the ex vivo preparation and storage of pathogen reduced apheresis platelet components.
+The INT100 is a microprocessor-controlled device designed to deliver a controlled amount of UVA light, wavelength 320 to 400 nm, to up to two illumination containers simultaneously.
 The device is programmed to be able to control, deliver, record and store intensity and duration of light dose for each cycle.

-Component Description Amotosalen (S-59, psoralen derivative) solution container 15 mL, 3 mM amotosalen in 0.924% NaCl packaged in a 20 mL, flexible, heat-sealed plastic container, with light-protective sleeve Illumination container Heat-sealed, plastic bag Compound Adsorption Device (CAD) Immobilized beads (wafer) in mesh pouch Platelet storage container One platelet storage bag - 1300 mL storage capacity
+Component Description Amotosalen (S-59, psoralen derivative) solution container 17.5 mL, 3 mM amotosalen in 0.924% NaCl packaged in a 20 mL, flexible, heat-sealed plastic container, with light-protective sleeve Illumination container Heat-sealed, plastic bag Compound Adsorption Device (CAD) Immobilized beads (wafer) in mesh pouch Platelet storage container One platelet storage bag - 1300 mL storage capacity

-Table 1 Components of the INTERCEPT Platelet SV Processing Set (INT2130B)
+Table 1 Components of the INTERCEPT Platelet LV Processing Set (INT2240B) ---

-The operating principle for the INTERCEPT Blood System for platelets is illustrated below (Figure 1).
-Platelets collected by apheresis in a container are sterile connected to the Platelet SV Processing Set [INT2130B].
-The platelets flow through the amotosalen container into the illumination container.
+The operating principle for the INTERCEPT Blood System for Platelets (with Semi-Integrated Platelet Processing Set) is illustrated below (Figure 1).
+Platelets collected by apheresis in a container are sterile connected to the amotosalen solution container of the semi-integrated Platelet LV Processing Set [INT2240B].
+The tubing between amotosalen solution container and illumination container are sterile connected to make an integrated sterile fluid path before the platelets flows through amotosalen container into the illumination container.
 The illumination container is placed into the INT100 illumination device for UVA treatment while being mixed with horizontal agitation.
 Inactivation of potential pathogen or leukocyte contaminants in platelet components is achieved through a photochemical treatment process.
 Amotosalen (S-59, psoralen derivative), a chemical capable of binding to nucleic acids is added to platelets.
-UVA illumination (320 - 400 nm wavelengths) of amotosalen-treated platelet components induces covalent cross-linking of any nucleic acids to which amotosalen is bound; thereby, preventing further replication.1 Treated platelets are then transferred to the CAD container to reduce the levels of residual amotosalen and free photoproducts.
+UVA illumination (320 - 400 nm wavelengths) of amotosalen-treated platelet components induces covalent cross-linking of any nucleic acids to which amotosalen is bound; thereby, preventing further replication.
+Treated platelets are then transferred to the CAD container to reduce the levels of residual amotosalen and free photoproducts.
 Finally, the platelet components are transferred through the in-line filter to the storage container for use or storage at 20-24°C with continuous agitation for up to 5 days from the time of collection.

-Figure 1 INTERCEPT Blood System for Platelets and Treatment Process
+Figure 1 INTERCEPT Blood System for Platelets (With Semi-Integrated Platelet Processing Set) and Treatment Process